 For the In4nite II project, Studio Joris de Groot has carefully examined the various techniques that are applied in the manufacturing of car interiors, and translated this into a collection of shoes.
-One of the current uses for Low & Bonar’s Colback®, is its implementation in the automotive industry, where it is incorporated in the upholstery of car interiors.
+One of the current uses for Freudenberg’s Colback®, is its implementation in the automotive industry, where it is incorporated in the upholstery of car interiors.

 From the tufted and moulded material of the body and the carpeting, to the finishing procedures of car mats that round off the edges of the design, the diverse range of techniques that are applied in the manufacturing of car interiors come together in this collection of shoes.